NicolasRestrep/223_course/homework/chapter_5.md

 twitch_data <- read_csv("../Data/twitchdata-update.csv")
 ```

-The names of th variables here are a bit annoying.
-They are capitalized and have spaces which makes them awkward to work with in R. Let me show you a neat trick.
+The names of the variables here are a bit annoying.
+They are capitalized and have spaces which makes them awkward to work with in `R`.
+Let me show you a neat trick.
 First, install a package called `janitor` if you don't have it yet.
 Then, let's load it and clean the names.

 ```r